SetuHQ/setu-mcps/setu_kyc/README.md

-# setu_kyc MCP server
+# Setu KYC MCP server

-A MCP server project for Setu setu_kyc APIs that provides verification tools for PAN, GST, and name matching.
+A MCP server project for Setu KYC APIs that provides verification tools for PAN, GST, and name matching.

 ## Components

-### Resources

-The server implements a simple note storage system with:
-- Custom note:// URI scheme for accessing individual notes
-- Each note resource has a name, description and text/plain mimetype

-### Prompts

-The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
-  - Optional "style" argument to control detail level (brief/detailed)
-  - Generates prompt combining all current notes with style preference

 ### Tools